-What if we told you that you could give yourself a $3-per-hour raise right now?
-Well, you can, if you start using one of the best electric vehicles for Uber drivers, or an EV for your gig work, be it driving for Uber or Lyft or delivery driving.
+What if we told you you could give yourself a $3-per-hour raise right now?
+You can if you start using one of the best electric vehicles for Uber drivers or an EV for your gig work, be it driving for Uber or Lyft or delivery driving.

 The amount you save using electricity instead of gas really can boost your earnings by that much!
 EV champion and Rideshare Guy contributor Gabe Ets-Hokin shares the best electric vehicles for Uber drivers below.

 Ten or even five years ago, it would be a tough sell to get me to try to use one for rideshare work.
 That’s because making a living wage in this industry requires a variety of careful strategies, and driving an overpriced vehicle with a limited range and long recharging times isn’t one of them.

 Times have changed, and we have more choices in this space.
 If you’ve done the research and think an EV – or plug-in hybrid-electric (PHEV) – is a good match for your driving strategies and lifestyle, read on: I’ve got some choices for you.

 Here are the best electric vehicles for Uber and Lyft drivers to maximize their earning potential in 2024: